ckelner/terraform-intro-demo/README.md

 - Execute `terraform plan -out=plan.out -var-file=<env>.tfvars` - be sure to use
 the right `<env>.tfvars` file; see the [Environments](#environments) section for more details.
+- When you are comfortable with the plan output, you can run `terraform apply plan.out` which will apply the plan from the previous step.
+The variable file does not need to be supplied again, it is built into the plan output.
+- To destroy infrastructure simply run `terraform destroy -var-file=dev.tfvars` though there are times where you may want to plan a destroy first.
+To do so, add the `-destroy` flag to `terraform plan` and then `apply` the destroy plan.